clarelgibson/momento-to-day-one/README.md

 ## Acknowledgements

-- [Alan Gibson](https://github.com/a-gibson) for support with the python scripts to prepare the JSON filesx
+- [Alan Gibson](https://github.com/a-gibson) for support with the python scripts to prepare the JSON files.